tapih/tapih/README.md

 # Hi 👋 I'm <a href=https://github.com/tapih>@tapih</a>
-### I'm a Kubernetes engineer, a former Machine Learning engineer.

 <!--
 **tapih/tapih** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.